 An alternative is to use fingerprints.
 The idea is to generate a vector from an image, being the most specific of a product regardless of noise (orientation, background, lighting, etc.).
 To identify a product in an image, we compare its vector to a list of reference vectors for all existing products.
 Such comparison is performed using cosine distance: the closest value to 1 (same vector) corresponds to the identified product https://medium.com/@sorenlind/nearest-neighbors-with-keras-and-coreml-755e76fedf36.
 And reference vectors are previously calculated with images from a basic desktop scanner, for every product sold in the West African market.

 Such a classifier has the great advantage of being easily extendable: for any new product, you only need to generate a new fingerprint from a reference image and add it to the existing list.

 To get a good fingerprint, the idea is to generalize what you want to identify.
 And neural networks are great for that.

-The real trick was to optimise this latent vector size.
+The real trick was to optimize this latent vector size.
 Too small and you're not specific enough because you lose information.
 Too big and you embed noise or sparsity and fall into the curse of dimensionality.

-Enlarge your dataset
+Pimp your dataset